 The David Mainse Best Blog of The Year Award

-The Word Awards Administrator, Sherry Stahl Announcing Crossroads Partnership with The Word Guild in these three areas:
+The Word Awards Administrator, Sherry Stahl Announcing Crossroads Partnership with The Word Guild.

 The 2019 Word Awards will be the first year a Canadian Christian Blogger will be awarded the prize for the Best Blog of The Year.

-For Those Who Submit An Entry for The David Mainse Best Blog of the Year In The Word Awards
+From Those Who Submit An Entry for The David Mainse Best Blog of the Year In The Word Awards…

 3 Entrants will be selected for the Short List.